Potato Planting & Growing

 Prepare the soil as mentioned before.
 Plant the seed pieces very shallow or on the surface of the soil.
 Cover with 6 to 10 inches of loose straw or hay.
 When the plants grow out of the mulch, cover with another 4 to 6 inches.
 Make sure there is enough mulch to keep the sunlight from reaching the tubers.
 At harvest time, just pull back the mulch to find your nice clean potatoes.

 Place your barrel or wire cage over a prepared bed of soil.
 Plant about 2 or 3 seed pieces and cover with 4 inches of soil.
 As the plants emerge and grow, continue covering with mulch or soil.
 The longer growth will produce more potatoes.
-If you harvest asparagus that will be consumed later, wash the spears and place the cut ends in about 2 inches of water.
-Like fresh flowers, they will keep in the refrigerator for several days.

 It is best to plant seed potatoes in moist soil but not too wet.
 As long as the soil does not completely dry out, it is good to wait about 2 weeks for the plants to emerge before watering again.
 That is when the focus changes from not applying too much water to making sure the soil doesn't dry out.
 As the potatoes grow throughout the season, you'll be able to observe how they use more and more water.
 When I irrigate, I like to soak the soil thoroughly.
 Next I will let the potatoes drink some of the water and then I'll check the soil in 2 to 3 days.
 The soil will go from wet to moist to dry.
 It's best to irrigate before the soil gets to the dry level.
 Potatoes use 1 to 2 inches of water per week.